Obtaining Nonintervention Powers

 - Insolvency: The estate is not solvent.
 Estate solvency is an absolute requirement for Nonintervention Powers.
 A probate proceeding for an insolvent estate will necessarily be Court-supervised (an “intervention” probate).

-- No Nominated PR Will Serve: Descendant died testate but none of the named Personal Representatives is able to serve.
-Although you can’t qualify under the 1st situation (allowing you to avoid Notice of Hearing), you should be able to qualify for Nonintervention Powers under the 3rd situation so long as you were not a creditor of Descendant at his/her death (which will necessitate your either giving Notice of Hearing to, or obtaining a Consent from, all those entitled to notice).
+- No Nominated PR Will Serve: Decedent died testate but none of the named Personal Representatives is able to serve.
+Although you can’t qualify under the 1st situation (allowing you to avoid Notice of Hearing), you should be able to qualify for Nonintervention Powers under the 3rd situation so long as you were not a creditor of Decedent at his/her death (which will necessitate your either giving Notice of Hearing to, or obtaining a Consent from, all those entitled to notice).
 See: Satisfying the Notice Requirements.